Operation Lifesaver: Criticism

-Operation Lifesaver has been criticized for its strong ties to the railroad industry and the group's skew toward the railroad industry.
-The industry has reduced its support of the group’s efforts by providing fewer workers to help spread the group’s safety message.
+Operation Lifesaver has been criticized for its strong ties to the railroad industry and the group's skew toward the railroad industry, despite its life saving message.
+The industry has reduced its support of the group's efforts by providing fewer workers to help spread the group's safety message.
 The group has also been criticized for not doing enough to support pedestrian railroad safety in the United States.